PeterXQC/peterxqc.github.io/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at The University of Chicago.
-Prior to this, I obtained my Bachelor's degree in Mathematics and Applied Mathematics from the [University of Washington](https://www.washington.edu/), graduating Cum Laude with honors.
-While I am still in the process of defining the direction of my research, I am intrigued by the potential of leveraging machine learning to address challenging mathematical problems that prove difficult through traditional methodologies.
+I’m a Ph.D. student at the [University of Chicago](https://www.uchicago.edu/en), working in the [Doiron Lab](https://brainmath.bsd.uchicago.edu/) on neural plasticity and hysteresis.
+Before that, I earned my B.S. in Mathematics and Applied Mathematics from the [University of Washington](https://www.washington.edu/), graduating cum laude with honors.

-My past work has encompassed data-driven modeling of dynamical systems, numerical analysis, and computer vision.
-I've had the privilege and honor of collaborating with esteemed faculties from institutions such as [University of Washington](https://www.washington.edu/), [New York University](https://www.nyu.edu/), and [Tsinghua University](https://www.tsinghua.edu.cn/en/).
+My research background spans data-driven modeling of dynamical systems, numerical analysis, and computer vision.
+I’ve collaborated with faculty from institutions including [New York University](https://www.nyu.edu/) [Tsinghua University](https://www.tsinghua.edu.cn/en/), and my alma mater, the [University of Washington](https://www.washington.edu/).

-My passion for computers extends from hardware to software.
-In hardware, I'm intrigued by the evolution and advancements of computer technology.
-On the software front, I'm adept at using programming to resolve challenges I encounter in both my academic and personal life.
-My expertise lies in Python, though I also have professional experience with Java, C++, Matlab, and Julia.
-Additionally, I regularly employ tools like bash, shell, and Docker to enhance my workflow efficiency.

-When I'm not diving deep into academics or nerdy stuff, you'll find me working out, taking a hike, or getting competitive in a game of badminton.
-I'm comfortable chatting in both English and Mandarin, so feel free to contact me in whichever language you prefer.
+Outside of academia, I enjoy strength training, hiking, and occasionally getting too serious about badminton.
+I’m fluent in English and Mandarin—feel free to reach out in either.